screwlewse/ziptest/README.md

 pytest tests/
 ```

+## Explanation of files and their purpose:

+- `main.py`: This file simply runs the API's.
+This is like the client who makes the orders.
+- `order_actions.py`: The view layer in MVC.
+This hanldes the calls, and calls the correct objects.

 ## Running the app against the dummy data

 I included the dummy data from the instructions but I added a bit more to the orders so that we can show off backorders and multiple shipments.